B-Cell Primary Immunodeficiency: What To Know

 • Antibody function tests — Check how well the body responds to different antigens

-How Are B-Cell Primary Immunodeficiency Disorders Treated?
+How Are B-Cell PI Disorders Treated?

 The main goal of treating B-cell PI conditions is to prevent and manage infections.
 The exact type of treatment depends on how severe your condition is.
 Treatment mainly includes infection prevention and, in some cases, antibody replacement.